 I kept coming back to no.

 I want to reiterate that I know how to trust myself, as do you.
-It’s not, Do you trust yourself or don’t you?
-I’m talking about degrees of trust so we wake up to the nuances that are present and able to grow our spirits, if we let them.
+The question isn’t, Do I trust myself or don’t I?
+Rather, I’m talking about degrees of trust.
+It’s vital to our confidence that we wake up to the nuances in our thinking.

 What idea/thought in this blog resonated with you most?
 Leave your comment below.